aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Why not?
 What would happen if everyone merged their branches into master?

 ### Release 1 : Find The Lie
-Find the cohort-mate who's name comes after yours in the alphabet [HINT](https://socrates.devbootcamp.com/cohorts/34) and try to find their lie.
+Samson will guide you to find the cohort-mates who you are going totry to find their lie.
+Ask Samson who you're busting!

 1. Pull your cohort-mates branch from github into your local repository.